dfinity/candid/IDL.md

 #### Variants

-For a specialised variants, the type of a tag can be specialised, or a tag can be removed.
+For a specialised variant, the type of a tag can be specialised, or a tag can be removed.
 ```

 -----------------------------------------